percyqaz/Temper/README.md

 **String templating** is when you have some data, and by writing a **template** you describe how to transform that data into a piece of text.
 There are tons of uses for this, but especially code generation in my case.

 This library is my take on string templating, with the twist that **templates can also be used as text parsers, and re-extract the data**.
-Ultimately, templates give you an interface between pieces of text and the **information contained in that text**, which you can use for intelligent find-and-replace, code generation, etc.
+In short, templates give you an ***two-way-mapping*** between formatted text and data, which you can use for intelligent find-and-replace, code generation, etc.

 Most of the concepts/design decisions are similar to [Liquid Templates](https://shopify.github.io/liquid/) (some by coincidence, some by inspiration) so documentation will probably be explaining things through that lens --
-Liquid templates are not designed to be used as parsers, which is where Temper differs
+Liquid templates are not designed to be used as parsers, which is where Temper differs (and where differences in design decisions come from).

 ### Milestone list:
 #### Tests